mig1984/bashible/docs/result.md

 Internally creates a new function which returns the stored exit status.
 This function is to be used with [when](when.md) .

-WARNING: use result as the first function in the chain.
-Some functions, like [output_to](output_to.md), start another process to grab it's output.
+WARNING: use the result as the first function in the chain.
+Some functions, like [output_to](output_to.md), start another process to grab output of their commands.
-That means that the resulting function won't be propagated back to the parent.
+That means, the resulting function would not be propagated back to the parent.

 ```bash
 @ Try to synchronize files